David Hunter: American Civil War

 Soon after the firing on Fort Sumter, Hunter was promoted to colonel of the 6th U.S. Cavalry.
 Three days later, May 17, 1861, his political connection to the Lincoln administration resulted in his being appointed as the fourth-ranking brigadier general of volunteers, commanding a brigade in the Department of Washington.
 He was wounded in the neck and cheek while commanding a division under Irvin McDowell at the First Battle of Bull Run in July 1861.
 In August, he was promoted to major general of volunteers.

-He served as a division commander in the Western Army under Maj.
-Gen. John C. Frémont, and was appointed as commander of the Western Department on November 2, 1861, after Frémont was relieved of command due to his attempt to emancipate the slaves of rebellious slave holders.
+He served as a division commander in the Western Army under Major General John C. Frémont, and was appointed as commander of the Western Department on November 2, 1861, after Frémont was relieved of command due to his attempt to emancipate the slaves of rebellious slave holders.
 Hunter did not last long in this position, and within two months was reassigned to the Department of Kansas, a post where there was little chance of getting into trouble.
 He did not accept his exile gracefully and wrote a series of fulminating protest letters to the president, who finally gave in to his complaints.
 In March 1862, Hunter was transferred again to command the Department of the South and the X Corps.

-Hunter served as president of the court-martial of Maj.
-Gen. Fitz John Porter.
+Hunter served as president of the court-martial of Major General Fitz John Porter.
 (He was convicted for his actions at the Second Battle of Bull Run, but was exonerated by an 1878 Board of Officers.)
 He also was assigned to the committee that investigated the loss of Harpers Ferry in the Maryland Campaign.
 He served briefly as the assistant inspector general of the Department of the Gulf.

-General Order No. 11
+General Orders No. 7 and 11

-Hunter was a strong advocate of arming black men as soldiers for the Union cause.
-After the Battle of Fort Pulaski, where black Union soldiers from the North proved their bravery, Hunter began enlisting blacks as soldiers from the occupied districts of South Carolina.
-He formed the first such Union Army regiment, the 1st South Carolina (African Descent).
-He was initially ordered to disband it, but eventually got approval from Congress for his action.
+After the Battle of Fort Pulaski in April 1862, when Hunter's troops bombarded and reclaimed the Confederate-held fort at the mouth of the Savannah River, Hunter issued General Orders 7 and 11.
+General Orders 7, issued on April 13, freed slaves in the fort and on Cockspur Island.
+Following the success of this order, Hunter hoped to further his abolitionist cause beyond the confines of this small Georgia island.

-He caused a second controversy by issuing an order emancipating the enslaved blacks in Georgia, South Carolina, and Florida:
+Hunter was also a strong advocate of arming black men as soldiers for the Union cause.
+He planned to form multiple segregated regiments but first needed to grow his recruitment pool.
+In May 1862, Hunter caused controversy by issuing General Orders 11, an order emancipating slaves in the states of Georgia, South Carolina, and Florida:

 President Abraham Lincoln quickly rescinded this order, because he was concerned about its political effects in the border states, which he was trying to keep neutral.
-Their leaders advocated instead a gradual emancipation with compensation for slave holders.
+Their leaders advocated instead a gradual emancipation with compensation for slave owners.
 Despite Lincoln's concerns that immediate emancipation in the South might drive some slave-holding Unionists to support the Confederacy, the national mood was quickly moving against slavery, especially within the Army.